sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-cleaning.rst

 -------------------
 The below workflow:

-* Casts a string columns to a double type column
+* Casts a string columns to a double type column.
-* Joins the Books and Ratings datasets
+* Joins the Books and Ratings datasets.
-* Filters out rows that will be detrimental to modelling
+* Filters out rows that will be detrimental to modelling.
-* Joins the Users with other datasets
+* Joins the Users with other datasets.
-* Drops unnecessary columns
+* Drops unnecessary columns.
-* Calculates summary statistics
+* Calculates summary statistics.
-* Coalesces data for export
+* Coalesces data for export.
-* Saves data to HDFS for later use
+* Saves data to HDFS for later use.

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/books_data_prep.PNG
    :alt: titanic-data-cleaning